ekaterinatao/Pawlull/README.md

 **Briefing**
 - Pipeline of data analysis you can find in the main notebook.
 - There are 8 datasets.
-- We should preprocess row data and create dataset for analysis.
+- We should preprocess row data and create own dataset for analysis.
 - We should perform EDA and prepare data for modeling.
 - *We should perform prediction model with target parameter 'mortality'.